Mohs Surgery Reconstruction

 Free tissue transfer: skin, muscle and/or bone are taken from a donor site on the body and then transplanted by suturing the blood vessels of the flap to blood vessels near the open wound using an operative microscope.
 The “free flap” is living, growing tissue used to cover large and complex areas of Moh’s surgery.
 This is a complex reconstructive technique which Dr. Trussler has significant experience.
 The procedure can take over 6 hours and requires a short hospitalization after for free flap care

-The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and permanent sutures in the skin.
+The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
 Staples may be used in the scalp.
 In pedicle flaps there may be open areas which area dressed with non-adherent gauze and anti-bacterial ointment.

 After Care & Recovery